-Neighborhood Association Comment: Notice of the application was provided to the Neighborhood Association pursuant to SRC 300.620(b)(2)(B)(v), which requires notice to be sent to any City-recognized neighborhood association whose boundaries include, or are adjacent to, the subject property.
-The West Salem Neighborhood Association submitted comments for the proposal, which are included as Attachment C and summarized below.
+The subject property is within the West Salem Neighborhood Association (WSNA).
+Notice of the initial application was provided to the neighborhood association, pursuant to SRC 300.520(b)(1)(B)(v), which requires notice to be sent to any City-recognized neighborhood association whose boundaries include, or are adjacent to, the subject property.
+Notice was provided, pursuant to SRC 300.520(b)(1)(B)(iii), (vi), & (vii), to all property owners and tenants within 250 feet of the subject property, posted notice was also provided on each street frontage during the initial comment period pursuant to SRC